 my downtown.
-December 2, 2009 12.02.09. boot scrapers. part one. my downtown 20 Comments Share: ERIN BOYLE Older Post Newer PostYou Might Also Like make-believe: kite flying.
-September 14, 2016 make your own: canvas satchel.
-November 24, 2020 life in a tiny apartment.
-June 6, 201820 Comments Reply Wendy December 2, 2009 at 2:16 pmI love your Downtown series!The boot scrapers are wonderful – I love finding them and thinking about who has scraped their boots upon their sturdy iron grips!
+December 2, 2009 12.02.09. boot scrapers. part one. my downtown 20 Comments Share: ERIN BOYLE Older Post Newer PostYou Might Also Like baby proof: sleep away from home.
+June 30, 2016 my week in objects (mostly).
+May 15, 2009 life in a tiny apartment.
+October 24, 201220 Comments Reply Wendy December 2, 2009 at 2:16 pmI love your Downtown series!The boot scrapers are wonderful – I love finding them and thinking about who has scraped their boots upon their sturdy iron grips!
 We have a lot of snow here and a good boot scraper is hard to find!
 Thanks!
 1 Reply Amy@OldSweetSong December 2, 2009 at 3:17 pmWow – I've never even seen one before.
 Very cool!
 But probably a sign of too cold a climate for this gal.
-Reply Allison December 2, 2009 at 5:47 pmi've never seen a boot scraper before. great post! oh, and i've been meaning to tell you that your mom's gingerbread cookies were a hit at the thanksgiving gatherings i attended. they're perfect with a cup of tea or coffee. tell your mom thanks for me.
-Reply Emily December 2, 2009 at 5:50 pmI do love a good boot scraper!
+1 Reply Allison December 2, 2009 at 5:47 pmi've never seen a boot scraper before. great post! oh, and i've been meaning to tell you that your mom's gingerbread cookies were a hit at the thanksgiving gatherings i attended. they're perfect with a cup of tea or coffee. tell your mom thanks for me.
+1 Reply Emily December 2, 2009 at 5:50 pmI do love a good boot scraper!
 We used to have one at our old house!
-Reply janis December 2, 2009 at 5:57 pmI love these…so individual and well crafted.
-We don't see those around here unfortunately 🙂Thanks for sharing this… Reply Julia (Color Me Green) December 2, 2009 at 6:03 pmwow i'd never heard of a boot scraper before, but it just makes so much sense!
-Reply our little love nest December 2, 2009 at 6:35 pmGreat idea for your downtown photos…love these! xo Reply Vanessa December 2, 2009 at 7:50 pmBoot scrapes!
+1 Reply janis December 2, 2009 at 5:57 pmI love these…so individual and well crafted.
+We don't see those around here unfortunately 🙂Thanks for sharing this… 1 Reply Julia (Color Me Green) December 2, 2009 at 6:03 pmwow i'd never heard of a boot scraper before, but it just makes so much sense!
+1 Reply our little love nest December 2, 2009 at 6:35 pmGreat idea for your downtown photos…love these! xo 1 Reply Vanessa December 2, 2009 at 7:50 pmBoot scrapes!
 Every time I see them they remind me of my hometown, beautiful Philadelphia.
-Reply denise December 2, 2009 at 8:09 pmSomething you just cannot find in san Francisco : ) Reply denise December 2, 2009 at 8:10 pmoh…my smile broke 🙁 Reply Stacey December 2, 2009 at 11:53 pmOh my, not sure I would've known what those were…no boot scrapers in San Diego…lovely, as always…looking forward to part 2!
+1 Reply denise December 2, 2009 at 8:09 pmSomething you just cannot find in san Francisco : ) 1 Reply denise December 2, 2009 at 8:10 pmoh…my smile broke 🙁 1 Reply Stacey December 2, 2009 at 11:53 pmOh my, not sure I would've known what those were…no boot scrapers in San Diego…lovely, as always…looking forward to part 2!
 1 Reply Erin December 3, 2009 at 1:34 amso glad you guys liked these! i started noticing them when we first moved to town, and i've been waiting for colder months to post them!
-Reply Diana December 3, 2009 at 6:36 pmoh my gosh! those are brilliant!
-Reply agirl December 3, 2009 at 10:17 pmSo lovely!
+1 Reply Diana December 3, 2009 at 6:36 pmoh my gosh! those are brilliant!
+1 Reply agirl December 3, 2009 at 10:17 pmSo lovely!
 As is your entire blog – I'm very glad I've stumbled upon it.Our little English country cottage has one bootscraper at each door.
 I'd never have thought to photograph them.
-Reply Jane Flanagan December 4, 2009 at 2:50 amYou know these are all over Dublin and I never once thought about what they are (funny the way you sometimes don't question things you grew up with) Now you've opened my eyes I'll notice them everywhere.
+1 Reply Jane Flanagan December 4, 2009 at 2:50 amYou know these are all over Dublin and I never once thought about what they are (funny the way you sometimes don't question things you grew up with) Now you've opened my eyes I'll notice them everywhere.
 Thank you!
-Reply Bonbon Oiseau December 4, 2009 at 1:42 pmi need some!!! or one?
-Reply doebmom December 4, 2009 at 2:16 pmWe have one of these, from Aunt Ruth's house, that we meant to affix to the back door-stone, but have never done…p'raps we should do it now!! need some masonry skills/drills…will dig it out so's ye can see it… Reply Sum December 5, 2009 at 2:11 amI was about to ask what these are until I saw a few comments.
+1 Reply Bonbon Oiseau December 4, 2009 at 1:42 pmi need some!!! or one?
+1 Reply doebmom December 4, 2009 at 2:16 pmWe have one of these, from Aunt Ruth's house, that we meant to affix to the back door-stone, but have never done…p'raps we should do it now!! need some masonry skills/drills…will dig it out so's ye can see it… 1 Reply Sum December 5, 2009 at 2:11 amI was about to ask what these are until I saw a few comments.
 Boot scrapers?
 I have never seen such things!
 Well now I've learned something new today.
-Reply knack December 5, 2009 at 9:38 pmlove, love, love the little details you find…..so wonderful!xo Reply bigBANG studio January 15, 2010 at 3:08 amBOOT SCRAPERS!
+1 Reply knack December 5, 2009 at 9:38 pmlove, love, love the little details you find…..so wonderful!xo Reply bigBANG studio January 15, 2010 at 3:08 amBOOT SCRAPERS!
 You've won my heart!1. i was born in providence. we lived on angel street.2. my sister went to brown. her name is hope. we sang a special song every time we drove down hope street when i visited her.3. have i been under a rock? how have i waded through the muck of blogland without finding your glimmering shores? sign me up. this rocks.
 Leave a Reply to Amy@OldSweetSong Cancel ReplyName * Email * Website ΔThis site uses Akismet to reduce spam.
 Learn how your comment data is processed.Comments are moderated.